-Filet mignon can be cooked many different ways, but pan-searing then finishing in the oven is by far the best method.
+Filet mignon can be cooked many different ways, but pan-searing it first in some oil and butter, then finishing in the oven is by far one of the best ways to cook it.
 A friend of mine who works at a local steakhouse shared this method and the recipe with me.
-I was skeptical at first, but once I tried it I knew I would never cook my filet mignon any other way, including grilling which I love.
-Served with my favorite rosemary garlic roasted potatoes, it’s to die for.
+I was skeptical at first, but once I tried it I knew I would never cook my filet mignon any other way.

 So, what are the pros doing and what will you get at your local restaurant?
 Below is the table of temps that summarizes that very nicely.
 It’s based on a fairly unanimous opinion of my friend and such respected sources as AmazingRibs.com, CertifiedAngusBeef.com and other.